nikkiawong/startup-site/README.md

     * Creative director of a local design agency
     * Looking for an office space that facilitates creativity and collaboration while looking cool and trendy
     * "I want an aesthetically pleasing and open work space where ideas and creativity can flow freely"

+### Research, Inspire, and Brainstorm

+* Design ideas/brainstorming
+  * Brand identity elements and site design based on office space images
+    * Light, pastel aesthetic (mint/light pink/white)
+    * Minimalist with a few patterns
+    * Natural feeling
+  * Open, clean design to convey image of open and clean office space to potential customers but with a few unique design elements to give personality and "local" feeling
+  * Thin and light typefaces and black text
+  * Large images of the space to place focus on the space itself and give sense of luxuriousness
+    * Commonly seen on sites of other luxury facilities and brands
+  * Incorporation of heart shapes/patterns (as seen in office space repeatedly; part of brand identity)

 ### Technologies and Resources